 How Far in Advance to Make a Vegan Pumpkin Pie

-This No-Bake Pumpkin Pie is vegan (no dairy or eggs!), gluten-free, soy-free, and even made without refined sugar.
-That's what I call holiday magic!
-I have so many treats on my site that are perfect for anyone with allergies, specialty diets, or dessert lovers looking for a healthier option.
-I hope you'll make and love these recipes, leave a review on the post, and tag me on Instagram so I can see your holiday baking!
+I have so many treats on my site that are perfect for anyone with allergies, specialty diets or dessert lovers looking for a healthier option.
+I hope you'll make and love these recipes, leave a review on the post and tag me on Instagram so I can see your holiday baking!

-- No-Bake Pumpkin Pie Pudding
+Insanely Good No-Bake Vegan Pumpkin Pie (Gluten-Free)

 - Total Time: 20 minutes